sandrokeil/BlockchainWalletApi/README.md

 [![Total Downloads](https://poser.pugx.org/sandrokeil/blockchain-wallet-api/downloads.png)](https://packagist.org/packages/sandrokeil/blockchain-wallet-api)
 [![License](https://poser.pugx.org/sandrokeil/blockchain-wallet-api/license.png)](https://packagist.org/packages/sandrokeil/blockchain-wallet-api)

-Zend Framework 2 client library for blockchain wallet api.
+Zend Framework 2 client library for [blockchain wallet api](https://blockchain.info/en/api/blockchain_wallet_api).
 The usage is simple.
 Configure request, call the service and access the response data via objects.

+ * **Adapts To Your Needs.** There are several possibilities to configure this module.
+ * **Well tested.** Besides unit test and continuous integration/inspection this solution is also ready for production use.
+ * **Great foundations.** Based on [Zend Framework 2](https://github.com/zendframework/zf2) and [Easy Config](https://github.com/sandrokeil/EasyConfig)
+ * **Every change is tracked**.
+Want to know whats new?
+Take a look at [CHANGELOG.md](https://github.com/sandrokeil/BlockchainWalletApi/blob/master/CHANGELOG.md)
+ * **Listen to your ideas.** Have a great idea?
+Bring your tested pull request or open a new issue.

 ## Installation